Numerical approximation of SDEs driven by fractional Brownian motion for all $H\in(0,1)$ using WIS integration: Review of WIS integration

 \subsection{WIS integration}

 Having introduced some Wick calculus, we can finally define an integral of a process $Y(t)$ with respect to $\fbm{t}$ for all $H\in(0,1)$.
 Recall the fractional white noise $W^H(t)$ introduced in \eqref{eq: fractional white noise}.
-Since it is the derivative of $\fbm{t}$ in $\sstar$, it makes sense to define the integral as

-To make this rigorous, we need a notion of integrability in $\sstar$.
-We will not discuss this notion of $\sstar$-integrability here, but details can be found in \cite[Section 2.5]{Holden1996}.
+Since it is the derivative of $\fbm{t}$ in $(\calS)^*$, it makes sense to use this to define the stochastic integral.
+To make the following definition rigorous, we need a notion of integrability in $(\calS)^*$.
+We will not discuss this notion of $(\calS)^*$-integrability here, but details can be found in \cite[Section 2.5]{Holden1996}.

-\begin{definition} Consider a stochastic process $Y\colon\R\to\sstar$.
-Assume the Wick product $Y(t)\d W^H(t)$ is $\sstar$-integrable.
-Then Y is called \textit{Wick--Itô--Skorohod (WIS) integrable} and has the \textit{WIS integral}
+\begin{definition} Consider a stochastic process $Y\colon\R\to(\calS)^*$.
+Assume the Wick product $Y(t)\dm W^H(t)$ is $(\calS)^*$-integrable.
+Then Y is called \emph{Wick--Itô--Skorohod (WIS) integrable} and has the \emph{WIS integral}

 \end{definition}

 We define the WIS integral on a bounded interval $[a,b]$ as